 Fast forward past some wonderful prose and scenes that will throw your emotions topsy-turvy and Timir has his elephant.
 Hastin names the elephant Nandita and the two become best friends.
 Hastin must feed, bathe, and sleep with Nandita.
 He cares for any injuries or ills she may acquire.
 None of these tasks is easy.

 Timir, the once jovial employer-in-need, has chained both Hastin and Nandita.
 He chains Nandita around the neck and feet, while chaining Hastin to a debt Timir seems reluctant to let the boy work off.
 Timir is a paranoid and angry man with a cruel streak.
-Each time he thinks Hastin has broken one of his rules, Timir adds another three months onto the loan agreement.
+Each time he thinks Hastin has broken one of his rules, Timir adds another three months onto the loan agreement from this site web.
 Neither the young boy nor the young elephant think they will ever get out from under Timir’s brutal thumb.
+Why not look here?